-- University degree (M.Sc.) in geodesy.
-Consideration will be given to applicants whose previous degrees are in appropriate related discipline, such as Earth Sciences, Marine Engineering, Mathematics or Physics. - A clear interest in the research topic are preferred - Advanced computer literacy and programming skills (e.g. Python, C++, MATLAB etc.). - · Strong and demonstrable writing and analytical skills - Skills in data analysis, mathematical and statistics (to be trained), machine learning methods (to be trained) - Ability for independent research as part of a team, interest in the presentation and publication of scientific results. - Good command of the English language (speaking and writing).
+- University degree (M.Sc.) in geodesy or in appropriate related discipline, such as Earth Sciences, Marine Engineering, Mathematics or Physics. - · A clear interest in the research topic are preferred - Advanced computer literacy and programming skills (e.g. Python, C++, MATLAB etc.). - · Strong and demonstrable writing and analytical skills - Skills in data analysis, mathematical and statistics (to be trained), machine learning methods (to be trained) - Ability for independent research as part of a team, interest in the presentation and publication of scientific results. - Good command of the English language (speaking and writing).
 The shortlisted candidate may be required should submit a research plan for the topic.
 The candidate can expand on the outlined research scope.